 Graduate Research Funding (GRASP)

-GRASP (Graduate Research Awards for Student Projects) awards support research activities for graduate students in: Biology, Communication Sciences and Disorders, Mathematics, Science Education and Technology.
+GRASP (Graduate Research Awards for Student Projects) awards support research activities for graduate students in: Biology, Communication Sciences and Disorders, Mathematics, Science Education and Applied Engineering & Technical Management.
 The awards, in amounts up to $750, are specifically for costs related to research projects that are part of the student's degree program.
 All awards must be expended by May 31.

 How to Apply